 - our very survival as a culture, even as a species, hinges on the width and depth of our bigger picture.

-infection – protection [April 18, 2020] It may just be the flu, or a severe disease as COVID-19.
-Beyond their immediate impact, they also open a deep view on evolution, including that of our own culture, and they push it forward.
+infection – protection [April 18, 2020] It may just be the flu, or a severe disease as COVID-19, in any case and beyond their immediate impact, they open a deep view on evolution, including that of our own culture, and they push it forward.

 the reductionist’s challenge [April 5, 2020] The quest for the building blocks of our world and for their function, what is it good for?